CodeSmile-0000011110110111/de.codesmile.luny/README.md

 string.EndsWith(imported[1], ".unity")
 ```

-Both `UnityEditor` and `UnityEngine` APIs are at your disposal, this is merely a tip-of-the-iceberg example:
+Both `UnityEditor` and `UnityEngine` APIs are at your disposal, these are merely tip-of-the-iceberg examples:
 ```
+-- static method call:
 EditorSceneManager.OpenScene("Main Scene.unity");

+-- some vector math:
+local direction = Vector3.new(10, 20, 30).normalized
 ```

 Changes take effect instantly.
 Anything in the context survives reload: